jnuho/mkdocs/docs/blog/posts/Raspberry-pi-cluster.md

 ```

-### CNI (Container Network Interface)
+### CNI

-Without CNI, the coredns pods are `pending` and `podSubnet` is not specified in the cluster configuration..
+You must deploy a `Container Network Interface` (CNI) based Pod network add-on so that your Pods can communicate with each other.
+Cluster DNS (CoreDNS) will not start up before a network is installed.
+Without CNI, the coredns pods are `pending` and `podSubnet` is not specified in the cluster configuration.

-Use `Calico` as a Container Network Interface implementation!
+: Use `Calico` as a Container Network Interface implementation!

+#### Calico

 ```sh